-- The entry-level professional education program is a three-year, 100 semester credit hour program. - The Doctor of Physical Therapy (DPT) program is offered at the Amarillo, Lubbock and Odessa campuses. - Students and faculty on each campus are linked by a synchronous interactive multimedia environment for lectures and meetings.
+- The entry-level professional education program is a three-year, 100 semester credit hour program. - The Doctor of Physical Therapy (DPT) program is one program with students located on the Amarillo, Lubbock, and Odessa campuses. - Students and faculty on each campus are linked by a synchronous interactive multimedia environment for lectures and meetings.
 Local laboratory experiences allow students to learn hands-on clinical skills.